 Lacy, “Hardly, between Janah’s massages, Susan’s manicures, the attentions of Chris, any more love and I’m going to quit my day job.”

-Lacy makes tea, I cut raw vegetables, put out those and hummus.
+Lacy makes tea, I cut raw vegetables, put out those with hummus.
 Janah finishes Nikko, takes a break and eats, conversation light and minimal.
 Now for me.
 On the massage table, I’m soon zoned out, almost asleep.
 Lacy is on the sofa reading Emily Dickinson to us, her voice clear, softly cradling us with the warmth of her voice against the noir of Dickinson’s poetry.
 Nikko is lying on the couch dreamily relaxing.
 Janah finishes, me in sleepy twilight on the table.
 Lacy reads for a while longer, then everyone is simply quiet.
 It’s summer, daylight savings time.
 In the apartment, the light is soft, background jazz low.

 It’s six, we need to freshen up to go to the Epsteins'.
 Lacy kisses everyone and goes to her place.

 Janah giggles as we get on the elevator, “I’m going to practice looking tall.
 When you guys have on those monster clogs, I’m like a bunny in a giraffe farm.”

 “You’re hardly that small.
 Now if it was Lacy...”